- April 2048 -

 Astronomicon: BehemothScience Fiction

-The crew of interstellar colonisation vessel Arcadian awake from hibernation to discover that they are lost, the drive system has shut down and they have no idea what has gone wrong.
-A mysterious adventure in an alien environment ensues as the colon...
+The crew of interstellar colonisation vessel Arcadian awake from over a decade of hibernation to discover that they are lost in darkness, the drive system has shut down and they have no idea what has gone wrong.
+A mysterious adventure in an alien en...